eglazkova/ITP_NYU_student_work_web_dev_web_app/README.md

 Thus, it might help to identify the non-legal landfills in different areas.
 It's also a great visual tool.

-* I also consider adding video to the functionality, for I have been previously working for the video provider that made video streams of the works onthe landfills for the residents of the areas around them.
+* I also consider adding video to the functionality, for I have been previously working for the video provider that made video streams of the works on the landfills for the residents of the areas around them.

 <a href="https://ibb.co/K6TJKxY"><img src="https://i.ibb.co/mJf3N5m/Screenshot-2020-03-20-at-16-03-11.png" alt="Screenshot-2020-03-20-at-16-03-11" border="0"></a>